takanuva15/verify-changelog-updated/README.md

   - Default is `changelog update optional`
 - `changelog_filename`: The name of the changelog file.
 The GitHub Action will verify whether this file has been updated within the PR.
   - Default is `CHANGELOG.md`
+- `token`: The authentication token to use for accessing the PR's information.
+A token is required in order to view the files changed in a PR.
+  - Default is `"${{ github.token }}"`

 (Both parameters are case-sensitive)